dshawul/Scorpio/INSTALL.md

      default is delay 0 but delay 1 could be sometimes better when you have few cores.
      Change the value in bin/Windows/scorpio.ini if delay=1 happens to be better.

    * Install scorpio.bat in your GPU instead of scorpio.exe.
-If your GUI only supports UCI you can use scorpio-uci.bat instead.
-     There is no Wb2Uci on linux so you are out of luck there.

-For RTX GPUs and other GPUS that support INT8, I recommend you using it instead of HALF precision since it will give a 2.5x speedup bump.
+For RTX GPUs and other GPUS that support INT8, I recommend you using INT8 instead of HALF precision since it will give a 2.5x speedup bump.
 Once you make sure the installation is working do the following steps to get INT8 working

   * Go to bin/Windows directory from the command line and run the following